stephyraju/comic-character-dashboard/README.md

   - [jQuery](https://jquery.com/) (version 3.4.1)

-       The project uses jQuery to simplify traversing the DOM and displaying different parts of the data and the Modal.
+       The project uses jQuery to assist with DOM manipulation when resetting filters and to display the Modal.

   - [D3-queue.js](https://github.com/d3/d3-queue)